AES Rewinds Logo

 In applications such as cellar flooding, a low-level puddle pump may be necessary to remove water from tight spaces.

 In these cases, an automatic mode can be beneficial, allowing the pump to operate continuously without manual intervention.
-However, manual mode may be preferred in situations where precise control is required.
+However, manual mode may be preferred when precise control is required.

 How to use a puddle pump